ITU-BDSA2025-GROUP22/Chirp/docs/report.md

 ### Download and run
 1) .NET 8 can be downloaded from the release page [releases page](https://github.com/ITU-BDSA23-GROUP13/Chirp/releases).
 2) Extract the zip file.
-3) Open the extracted folder in the termina.
+3) Open the extracted folder in the terminal.
 4) Run executable.

 ### Building from source